META-UPDATE August 2020: All the updates were cluttering this up so we moved them to a changelog section at the end.

 Here’s the list of them, followed by some discussion of why we have each one.

-BUG and REQ are self-explanatory; it’s nice to distinguish between things that are actually buggy vs just new hotness we want.
-Sometimes that line is fuzzy though and you might tag something as both BUG and REQ if you can’t decide which it counts as.
+BUG and RFE are self-explanatory; it’s nice to distinguish between things that are actually buggy vs just new hotness we want.
+Sometimes that line is fuzzy though and you could tag something as both BUG and RFE if you can’t decide which it counts as.

 If you’ve been hanging out in Beeminderland long you know about UVIs.
 It’s handy for us to mark those for collecting user-visible improvements to tweet about.
 Or if we’re scrambling to ship a UVI in time we might look for issues marked UVI and PEA — easy-peasy improvements.
 (The UVI label is actually almost ubiquitous so it might make more sense to have an INF label for issues that aren’t visible to users, i.e., infrastructure.)